Hex-Interactive/ChainLink/docs/docs/chainlink/concepts/chain.md

 Chain is a simplistic scripting language.
 It's how you add custom logic and behaviors to maps, by utilizing the features of the language itself alongside [Actions](actions) and [Routines](routines).
 Chain can be used as a standalone feature in game development, but ChainLink is a runtime for Chain that provides helpful abstractions which map developers can make use of.

 :::tip
 You can learn more about how to use and work with Chain in its documentation [HERE](/docs/chain).
+This includes Calls and Targets!
 :::

 # Usage in ChainLink

 Chain is primarily used to execute Actions and Routines in a certain order.
 In many places throughout the system of ChainLink, there is an available space to put a "Chain script" for execution, typically whenever something is activated.

-Chain calls can be Actions or Routines.
-For Chain targets, you can use [Link Ids](links#referencing).
+Chain Calls can be Actions or Routines.
+For Chain Targets, you can use [Link Ids](links#referencing).